Crossmolina: Economic development in the 20th century

 In the 1960s, the town benefitted from the construction of the Bellacorick electricity station fueled by peat.
 Twenty-one houses were built in Crossmolina for the station's operating staff.

 The Feehan trials

-The town received significant media attention when Mary Feehan, a 19-year-old from Crossmolina was acquitted of murder after enduring three separate trials.
+In the late 1960s, the town received significant media attention when Mary Feehan, a 19-year-old from Crossmolina was acquitted of murder after enduring three separate trials.
 Feehan had been accused of poisoning Civic Guard Hugh Greene with strychnine at a Crossmolina police station in October 1967.
 Her first trial in May resulted in a guilty verdict and a life sentence, but the Irish Court of Criminal Appeal ordered a retrial due to judicial misdirection.
 The second trial in November ended with a hung jury.
-In her third trial, the jury ultimately returned a “not guilty” verdict, prompting an emotional reaction from Feehan, who collapsed outside Dublin’s Central Criminal Court, surrounded by supporters.
+In her third trial, the jury ultimately returned a “not guilty” verdict, prompting an emotional reaction from Feehan, who collapsed outside Dublin's Central Criminal Court, surrounded by supporters.

 21st century

 Aerial view of Crossmolina.
 In the foreground is Saint Tiernan's Church and the mountain Nephin is in the distance.

 A new Crossmolina Fire Station, which cost just under €2 million, was officially opened in 2023 by the Minister for Housing, Local Government and Heritage Darragh O’Brien TD.
 This state-of-the-art facility was the first new station constructed in County Mayo in 19 years.
 It included a modern two-storey building and a four-storey tower for training purposes.

 On November 23, 2023, Uisce Éireann issued a Boil Water Notice for the Crossmolina area, affecting 1,153 consumers, due to an issue that impacted the water disinfection process.
 This notice required all water to be boiled before use for drinking, food preparation, brushing teeth, and making ice.

 Many homes in the area have been impacted of the Irish Defective Blocks Crisis.
 From 2011 onwards, local builders used blocks that contained excessive amounts of pyrite or mica.
 Over time, these minerals reacted with moisture, causing the blocks to expand and crack, lose their structural integrity, leading to crumbling walls, cracked plaster, and unsafe living conditions.
 The presence of pyrite in the hardcore material beneath concrete slabs, especially in some cases of social housing and private builds, contributed to floor heaving and wall cracking.